-Program Advocates at William & Mary are part-time student staff members responsible for duties as assigned both in and out of the Programming Resource Center (PRC).
-The Program Advocate (PA) is a member of the Residence Life staff reporting directly to the Assistant Director for Community Development, the Associate Director for Community Development, the Associate Vice President for Student Affairs(Campus Living)/Director of Residence Life and ultimately to the Vice President for Student Affairs.
+Community Advocates at William & Mary are part-time student staff members responsible for duties as assigned both in and out of the Center for Community Development (CCD).
+The Community Advocate (CA) is a member of the Residence Life staff reporting directly to the Assistant Director for Community Development, the Associate Director for Community Development, the Associate Vice President for Student Affairs(Campus Living)/Director of Residence Life and ultimately to the Vice President for Student Affairs.

-Program Advocates will comply with all policies, procedures, and conditions printed in the current edition of the Student Handbook, the Student Housing Agreement, the Residence Life Student Staff manual, the Program Advocate Employment Agreement, the Student Acknowledgement of Confidentiality in Working with Administrative Data Agreement and the written expectations provided by the Assistant Director.
-Program Advocates work a maximum average of fifteen (15) hours per week during training and 10 hours per week during the academic year for the fall and spring semesters according to the dates as specified in the Program Advocate Employment Agreement.
+Community Advocates will comply with all policies, procedures, and conditions printed in the current edition of the Student Handbook, the Student Housing Agreement, the Residence Life Student Staff manual, the Community Advocate Employment Agreement, the Student Acknowledgement of Confidentiality in Working with Administrative Data Agreement and the written expectations provided by the Assistant Director.
+Community Advocates work a maximum average of fifteen (15) hours per week during training and 10 hours per week during the academic year for the fall and spring semesters according to the dates as specified in the Community Advocate Employment Agreement.
 All Residence Life student staff are considered essential personnel and are required to be present to provide assistance during crises and emergencies (hurricanes, building/system failures, fire watches, student death, etc.) as long as the university and/or residence halls remain open and occupied.
-Program Advocates serve as a Campus Security Authority and Responsible Employee as defined in the Clery Act and Title IX.
+Community Advocates serve as a Campus Security Authority and Responsible Employee as defined in the Clery Act and Title IX.

-- Assists RAs and other Residence Life programmers in generating ideas for developing, implementing and evaluating programs, events and activities.
+- Assists RAs and other Residence Life community development initiators in generating ideas for developing, implementing and evaluating community development initiatives

 - Research and design "Initiatives at Your Finger Tips" and "Bulletin Boards To Go" for use by Residence Life staff, Hall Council, RHA, and NRHH members